openintegrationhub/Connectors/Adapters/AdapterGuide.md

 # Given an API how should an Adapter behave?
 The expected actions and triggers of an adapter depend on the behavior of the API.
-If the API supports CRUD operations (i.e. the API allows you to create, read, update and delete objects) then the following diagram explains which triggers and actions should exist in the adapter.
+If the API supports CRUD operations the following diagram explains which triggers and actions should exist in the adapter.
 The triggers and actions should aim at covering 100% of the objects provided by the API.